1978

 780622B 22nd June: Myrtle Beach, South Carolina, Convention Center

-Tumbling Dice/Happy/Sweet Little Sixteen/Brown Sugar/Jumping Jack Flash)
+Happy/Sweet Little Sixteen/Brown Sugar/Jumpin' Jack Flash)

 780626A 26nd June: Greensboro, North Carolina, Coliseum, incl.